 - Create a list of emergency contacts and try to memorise them.

 Don’t tell them to leave the situation if they’re not ready, because it’ll take a lot of strength to leave their abuser and to stay away from them.
 If they’re not ready, then this could affect the supportive relationship that’s built up between the two of you.
-It can also cause the person to slip further into hopelessness, as well as making the abuse worse if the attempt to leave fails and the abuser finds out.
+It can also cause the person to slip further into hopelessness, as well as make the abuse worse if the attempt to leave fails and the abuser finds out.

 The most dangerous time for someone suffering at the hands of an abuser is when they try to leave Click To Tweet

-Don’t critise them for remaining in the situation either, because that’ll further isolate the person.
+Don’t criticise them for remaining in the situation either, because that’ll further isolate the person.
 Instead, keep offering them support, help them to gain confidence, and help them regain their self-esteem.
 Doing that will help them get ready to leave their abuser.

 Come up with some self-care ideas in order to help them cope with the situation.
 But remember, you also need to look after yourself in this situation.